tsur/blog/_posts/2023-06-09-interview-when-rejected.markdown

 The reasons for applying to a new company were twofold.
 The field of education is familiar to me and holds a special place in my heart.
 I wanted to learn how others solve similar problems and gain insights from contrasting similar problem-solution spaces.
 These main reasons were accompanied by several minor factors on a lower personal value scale, such as a slight salary increase and the opportunity to validate my skills after more than 4 years without any contact with other job selection processes.

 So, this is the context, and I would like to share my experience, both the positive aspects and the negative ones.
 It was a lengthy process consisting of a total of 5 interviews.
-Finally, in the last interview, I was rejected, and the reason given was that of ineffective communication.

 The process began with an initial telephone interview, where I was asked about my previous professional experience, my reasons for applying to the position, and my salary expectations.
 A few days later, the second interview followed, where I was asked the exact same questions, but this time by someone from the internal engineering team instead of the HR representative.